A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Contribution to diffuse neutrinos and KM3-230213A event

-We adopt the luminosity function (LF) for SBO-like LL~GRBs as a single power law with a spectral index of 0.84 and a local event rate of $\rho_0 \sim 164\,\text{Gpc}^{-3}\,\text{yr}^{-1}\,\text{erg}^{-1}$ for luminosities above $5 \times 10^{46}\,\text{erg}\,\text{s}^{-1}$~\citep{Sun:2022htd}.
-While alternative LFs~\citep{Liang:2006ci,Sun:2015bda} show a negligible impact on the diffuse flux, recent detections by the \textit{Einstein Probe}~\citep{2025arXiv250316243H} suggest a sample of SBO candidates that will further refine these population statistics and the resulting neutrino flux predictions.
+We adopt the luminosity function (LF) for SBO-like LL~GRBs as a single power law with a spectral index of 0.84 and a local event rate of $\rho_0 \sim 164\,\text{Gpc}^{-3}\,\text{yr}^{-1}$ for luminosities above $5 \times 10^{46}\,\text{erg}\,\text{s}^{-1}$~\citep{Sun:2015bda}.
+This choice is intended to represent the intrinsically faint population rather than typical GRBs viewed off-axis.
+Alternative LFs~\citep{Liang:2006ci,Sun:2022htd} have a negligible impact on the diffuse flux.
+Recent detections by the \textit{Einstein Probe}~\citep{2025arXiv250316243H} suggest a sample of SBO candidates that will further refine these population statistics and the resulting neutrino flux predictions.

-The resulting diffuse neutrino flux spectrum (see Fig.~\ref{fig:GRB-diffuse}) exhibits a characteristic two-hump structure, reflecting the distinct physical regimes of the prompt and afterglow phases.
-In an optimistic scenario, the prompt emission can explain more than $\sim$10\% of the diffuse flux at 100~TeV for a GRB 060218-like configuration.
-In comparison, the UHE component is highly sensitive to the circumburst environment.
+The resulting diffuse neutrino flux spectrum (see Fig.~\ref{fig:GRB-diffuse}) exhibits a characteristic two-hump structure, originating from the distinct physical regimes of the prompt and afterglow phases.
+In an optimistic scenario, the prompt emission can account for $\gtrsim$10\% of the diffuse flux at 100~TeV for a GRB 060218-like configuration, whereas the UHE component is strongly dependent to the circumburst environment.
 For instance, the dense stellar wind inferred for GRB 100316D enhances hadronic interaction efficiency, yielding a significantly higher afterglow-to-prompt flux ratio compared to the GRB 060218-like configuration.
-This secondary peak reaches the diffuse neutrino flux required to produce the highest energy neutrino detected to date, KM3-230213A.
+This second hump attains a flux level sufficient to explain the highest energy neutrino detected to date, KM3-230213A.